Shirley Wu

 Shirley is a second-year Ph.D. student in Stanford CS, advised by Prof. Jure Leskovec and Prof. James Zou.
 Previously, she obtained her B.S. degree in the School of Data Science at University of Science and Technology of China (USTC), advised by Prof. Xiangnan He.

-Her current research goal is to understand and further improve the "magic" of foundation and multimodal models, focusing on their generalization, adaptation, and interpretations, which guarantee their applicability from a practitioner's perspective.
+Her recent research focuses on knowledge-grounding retrieval.
+In general, her research goal is to understand and further improve the "magic" of foundation and multimodal models, focusing on their capability, generalization, and adaptation, which guarantee their applicability from a practitioner's perspective.

 GitHub Scholar Twitter Linkedin Email: shir{last_name}@cs.stanford.edu